Service & Repair

 Your machine and what you'll need

-A bobbin specifically for your machine.
-If you don't have one or have accumulated several different types and are now not sure which is correct, then include them all.
-We often see problems caused by the wrong bobbin being used.
-If you don't have one, we will provide one from stock
+• a bobbin specifically for your machine.
+If you don't have one or aren't sure which is correct, then include them all.

-A foot capable of being used for any zig-zag or multi-stitch that your machine can do.
-We will test that the needle swing is not restricted by the wrong foot.
-If yours is broken or missing we can supply a replacement.
+• a foot capable of being used for any zig-zag or multi-stitch that your machine can do.

-If the machine and covers have been left for a while we would appreciate a quick wipe down before being left with us.
+If the machine and covers have been left for a while we would appreciate a quick wipe down before leaving it with us.

 What's included in a service?